Mega Millions: Why does $1.13 billion winner have to wait 30 years if he wants the full prize? mix

 The lottery indicates on its page that if the jackpot is not claimed within the time frame set by the jurisdiction where the ticket was purchased, each state participating in the Mega Millions game will recover all money contributed to the unclaimed jackpot. .

 It is important to note that each state uses unclaimed lottery prizes for different purposes.
 For example, in Florida, state law stipulates that 80% of unclaimed prizes go to the Educational Improvement Trust Fund.
-The remaining amount is allocated to a prize fund for future drawings and promotions.
+The remainder is allocated to a prize fund for future drawings and promotions.

 How much time is there to claim the Mega Prize of Lakhs?